Story vs. Plot

 1. Getting Stuck.
 The most prevalent obstacle (by far) is a novice writer beginning a novel (or story) but very quickly becoming mired in the enormity of such a venture.
 Many newbies have a vague idea or a partial concept in mind and begin to write in earnest—sometimes 3 pages, sometimes 30—but then what?
 Once the inciting incident (usually a novel’s opening) plays out, how does one proceed to create an entire, enticing, integral book-length manuscript?

 Maybe you sincerely yearn to write a novel.
 Let’s say that you have a nifty premise about a giant meteor hurling toward Earth.
 So you create a nice scenario—a young protagonist who’s perhaps an amateur astronomer and who discovers that pinprick of light hurling toward our planet.
-(The inciting incident in the 1998 flick Deep Impact, BTW.)
+The inciting incident in the 1998 flick Deep Impact, BTW.
+And without creating a definitive inciting incident, you may find yourself spinning your creative wheels.

-Great start!
-Good impending drama… But suddenly, a whole new world of possibility is in your hands.
+Once you’re able to define your story’s beginning, and know or intuit a potential ending, entire new worlds of possibilities will open up.
 So many options.
 So many tentacles.
 Will the meteor strike?
 Will it miss?
 Will we send astronauts into space with nukes?
 Or launch a rag-tag team of unlikely geologists to save the world (a la Armageddon)?
 How does once successfully stitch together a coherent, dramatic, conclusive tale?
+By writing one page at a time.
 When you find yourself stymied or cornered or fresh out of new ideas, and you’re still midway through Chapter 1, sometimes writing those next 300-400 pages can feel insurmountable.
+So take a deep breath and stay in the moment.
+Stay in the now.
+(Worry about all those other pages when the appropriate time comes.)
+For now, all that matters is a single page.

 Q. So, how to proceed?